A great question many teenagers ask us is “If cannabis is truly natural, then how can it be harmful?”

 Food and other product manufacturers use their “natural means good for your health” assumption every time to manipulate your buying behaviour.
 For example, when you see “All Natural” label on a food, there’s a tendency for you to believe it’s good for you, despite the large quantity of fat or unhealthy sugar in it, whereas both the fat and sugar are “natural” like tobacco.

+So is cannabis harmful?
 It is still unknown if cannabis smoking, like tobacco smoking, causes lung cancer, but reliable evidence reveals that there are other bad stuff it does, like interfering with our memory and thinking.
-It also has the potential to lower your intelligence quotient if you are a regular teenage smoker of it.
+Also, some have argued that cannabis has the potential to lower your intelligence quotient, if you are a regular teenage smoker of it.
 Therefore, it can prevent you from achieving your full life potential.

 Is hurting your brain in a “natural” way any better than doing so in an unnatural way?